 Selecting new fruit trees can be tricky as there are so many varieties, shapes and sizes.
 Many varieties are long-lived so it is important to make the right choice.
-Your reward will be beautiful blossom in spring followed by your favourite fruit crop later in the year.
+Your reward will be a beautiful blossom in spring followed by your favourite fruit crop later in the year.
 And for many years to come.

 So, if you are thinking of selecting one or more new fruit trees for your garden here’s a few points to consider:

 The range of available fruit trees is enormous.
-Apple and plum are the most popular but other easy to grow trees include peach, cherry, fig, pear and quince.
+Apple and plum are the most popular but other easy to grow trees include peach, cherry, fig, pear and citrus.
 Once you’ve decided on the type of fruit to grow, think about the actual variety and taste.
 So you want an apple tree but do want a cooker or an eater?
 Do you prefer a crisp crunchy apple or a softer, sweeter type?
 Will you use the apples quickly or do you want ones that store well?
 Once you’ve answered these questions you will be ready to select your new fruit trees.

 Size at Maturity